 The first plenary session will focus on the workforce, as the foundation of health-care systems.
 The globally increasing challenges to attract, recruit and retain health-care workers have reached public awareness, as have issues of supporting and maintaining their health and well-being.
 Health promotion has repeatedly shown effects on work satisfaction and productivity.
 The identification and implementation of effective strategies based on insights and experiences remain a challenge.

 In the face of ecological as well as economic crises, the aim to restructure our societies, organizations, and personal lives towards more sustainability, has become an integral part of many ideas for societal development.
 The present energy crisis is exacerbating the urgency of these ideas while highlighting interdependencies in our global economy.
 The second plenary session will address the crucial roles the health sector plays in reducing greenhouse gas emissions and thus improve lives.
 Furthermore, successful contributions of health promotion in healthcare to climate change mitigation and adaption will be shown and requirements discussed.

 Multiple crises are affecting billions of people around the world in the way they live their lives.
-Technological advancements accelerate the speed of health services provision and the need for patient-centered communication.
+Technological advancements accelerate the speed of health services provision and the need for people-centered communication.
 Many of the responses to these challenges risk to aggravate social inequity and pose challenges to our physical, mental, as well as to our spiritual and social well-being.
-The intersectionality of health of vulnerable patients and their relatives puts increasing demands on health-care providers.
+The intersectionality of health of patients, families and communities puts increasing demands on healthcare providers.
 How to best provide support to those who need it will be the topic of plenary session number three.

 The development of HPH is inevitably influenced by the global health, social, environmental and equity challenges societies are facing.
 Considering the various aspects addressed throughout the conference, the fifth and final plenary session will discuss what this means for the future and how and what HPH can contribute to sustainable health and well-being.